 Most people are able to go home 6–12 days after their operation and will need painkillers for the next few weeks.
 It may take up to six weeks to get back to normal.

-For more information about surgery, go to our surgery fact sheet.
+For more information about surgery, go to our surgery page.

 Radiotherapy for liver cancer

 Radiotherapy is not often used to treat primary liver cancer because the liver can’t tolerate very high doses of radiotherapy.
 The liver while being the biggest organ in the body, it is also one of the most sensitive.

 For more information about radiotherapy, go to our radiotherapy page.

 There are some side effects of the treatments for liver cancer which can be found in our side effects page.

 Join CanTeen’s online community to chat with other young people about Liver cancer, its treatment….or anything really.